Neil Gaiman serves as showrunner, and has written all six episodes. The series is being co-produced with BBC Studios, hence the later showing.

 The series, which stars Michael Sheen and David Tennant, sees Earth facing an imminent apocalypse – but an angel (Sheen) and a demon (Tennant) team up in order to try and sabotage the end of the world…

-Find out everything you need to know about the upcoming series below.
+Find out everything you need to know about the series below.

 When is Good Omens on BBC Two?

-The second episode airs on BBC Two on Wednesday 22nd January 2020 at 9.00pm
+The sixth and final episode airs on BBC Two on Wednesday 19th February 2020 at 9pm

 Good Omens consists of six hour-long episodes, which will air weekly on the BBC.